 - Count the number of rows remaining once the AMP URLs are filtered out.
 (In this example, the count for filtered URLs is 382 vs. the overall Google smartphone user agent count of 28,654.)

 - Compare the filtered count with the count of URLs crawled by the Google desktop user agent.
-If the filtered number is still significantly higher than the Google desktop user agent count, then your site likely has been moved to the mobile-first index.
-(In this example, the Google desktop user agent has crawled 9,51 unique non-AMP URLs vs. crawling 382 non-AMP URLs with the Google smartphone user agent, so the site has not been moved to the mobile-first index.)
+If the filtered number is still significantly higher than the Google desktop user agent count, then your site likely has been moved to mobile-first indexing.
+(In this example, the Google desktop user agent has crawled 9,51 unique non-AMP URLs vs. crawling 382 non-AMP URLs with the Google smartphone user agent, so the site has not been moved to mobile-first indexing.)

 Other Benefits of Server Log Data